The KZG/Kate Polynomial Commitment Scheme

 In KZG, committer can also do a partial open (i.e. evaluation at a single value) which is called as the Evaluation Proof.

-The verifier sends a value $b \in \mathbb F_p$ to the committer.
+The verifier sends a value $b$ randomly selected from $\mathbb F_p$ to the committer.
 The committer evaluates the polynomial $F(x)$ at $x=b$ as $F(b) = c$ & sends $c$ to the verifier.
 The committer also has to provide a proof to the verifier that $F(b) = c$.

 The proof which the committer provides to the verifier is the commitment of the Quotient Polynomial $Q(x)$ i.e. $C_Q$